theartemmaps1/EarShotOpenAL/README.md

 I began by changing the sound engine from deprecated "irrKlang" to OpenAL, which is used by most games and apps, fixing bugs and improving the mod.
 And that's how we are here! :) Have fun adding new sounds to your game!
 Max detailed instructions are down below.

-The .zip also includes four
+The .zip also includes four additional weapon packs for you to choose from.
+(Optional).

 Most important: double check if your sound is MONO for 3D spatialization (otherwise if it's STEREO, it won't have distance attenuation and will play in 2D space!!!)
 But if you neeed it to be stereo, then let it be.
 Useful for bullet whizzing sounds only i think, since they have no position in 3D space.